 Students need to pass an entrance exam to advance from a bachelor's to master's program.
 To advance from a master's to a doctoral program, students must pass an advancement assessment.

-Students who complete the Earth and Planetary Sciences Undergraduate Major may continue to study the discipline in more depth by taking the Earth and Planetary Sciences Graduate Major.
+Students who complete the Earth and Planetary Sciences Undergraduate Major may continue to study the same discipline in more depth at the graduate major level.
+They may also advance to a closely related interdisciplinary graduate major called Earth-Life Science.